Antsirabe, Madagasikara / Madagascar - Things to Do in Antsirabe

 Top Things to Do in Antsirabe

-Booking Tip: Day trips cost $25-45 per person including transport and guide.
-Best visited during dry season (May-October) for clearer roads and better views.
-Bring warm clothes as highland weather can be unpredictable, and pack lunch as dining options are limited near the lakes.
+Booking Tip: Day trips cost around $30-50 including transport and guide.
+Best visited during dry season (May-October) for clearer roads and better photo opportunities.
+Look for local guides who can share traditional stories and cultural significance of the lakes.

 Getting There